 However, screw-on freewheels have many tool options.
 Inspect the tool fitting, measure the width, and count the number of notches or splines.

 STEM: Length and angle are good to know.
 Some stem brands also use unusual sized fasteners, such as T20 Torx®-compatible bolts.

 FORK: This will be useful if you bring the fork in for service or you are going to service the fork and have a collection of tools for that specific fork.
 For service of suspension, consider a lever to remove the wiper, and a seal driver tool.
 For new fork upgrades, you will need a hacksaw, star nut installer, saw guide, etc.

-SEAT POST: For a regular post, the “base kit” will be fine with hex wrenches.
-In terms of specialty tool, if you have a dropper that is cable actuated, a cable cutter is commonly needed.
-For hydraulic models add the manufacturer’s bleed kit.
+SEAT POST: For a typical post, the essential set of hex wrenches will be sufficient.
+In terms of specialty tools, if you have a dropper that is cable actuated, a cable cutter is commonly needed.
+For hydraulic models, add the manufacturer’s bleed kit.

 REAR SUSPENSION: If you intend to pull the bearing pivots, knowing the bearing size will get you the right tool when replacing bearings.